alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 |   9  |    Indiana    |      4.12     |      251      |
 |  10  |  Connecticut  |      4.12     |       57      |

-Based on this query, the top state for players drafted outside of the first round based on career length is 4.5 years.
+Based on this query, the top state to be drafted from for the longest career length outside of the 1st round picks is Maryland, with an average career length of 4.5 years.

 ## College State Location Conculsion:
 If you have a 1st round draft pick, teams should focus their scouting efforts to colleges that are in the states of California, Florida and Texas.
-For other rounds, teams should focus their scouting efforts to Massachusetts, Colorado or Pennsylvania.
+For later rounds, teams should focus their scouting efforts to Maryland, Pennsylvania and Nevada.

 ## College Drafted From

+Concentrating drafting efforts by state can be a broad approach.
+Scouts therefore can focus efforts on specific colleges.
 If being drafted in the 1st round gives you the longest average career, what are the top 10 colleges base on average career for 1st rounders?

 We cannot acheive this analysis with our current dataset, so we will have to create a new table to query from.
 We will use **SELECT TOP 10** to select the first 10 results, use **INTO** to bring the data from our **SELECT** statement into a new table and use **WHERE** to only and include players drafted in the 1st round.
 We will use **GROUP BY** to group the data by Round and College, and **ORDER BY** to order the colleges by amount of first rounders taken and to make sure our **SELECT TOP 10** select the top 10 colleges by players taken in the 1st round of the draft.